 - Wait Times for Medicaid Waivers: Military families encounter the same wait lists as civilians.
 Unlike civilians, they are likely to relocate due to a change in duty stations before waiver services can begin (DMDC, 2014, pp. 24-25, 28).

 - Military families may qualify for special Medicaid Waiver enrollment status in your state.
 Legislation initiatives are underway to allow active-duty and separating military families to maintain their enrollment status from state to state without affecting wait list status for current state citizens.
-Because these legislative changes are ongoing, contact the Branch for updated information.
+These legislative changes are ongoing.
+Updates may be posted on this site: https://statepolicy.militaryonesource.mil/ .

 Collaborate to Reach Out to Military Families